ImTom6/IRP_2026/Copy Number Analysis/README.md

 **50kb_to_100kb.py:** Used to convert IchorCNA provided 50kb .wig files into 100kb .wig files, could be adapted to work with different window sizes.

+Caution: All code has been sanitized prior to uploading.
+Therefore, do not expect any code to run _as is_.
+You will need to alter directory pathways and file names where necessary.
+The pipelines have been designed in a way that places all of this information near the top, making it as easy as possible to get up and running.

 **References:**

 Adalsteinsson, V.A. et al. (2017) 'Scalable whole-exome sequencing of cell-free DNA reveals high concordance with metastatic tumors', Nature Communications, 8(1), pp. 1324–y.
 Available at: https://doi.org/10.1038/s41467-017-00965-y .